axonivy-market/db-utils/db-utils-product/README.md

 ### Incremental Updates

 Db-Utils works by maintaining a list of incremental SQL scripts and their execution status together with your project and your project’s database.
+When Db-Utils is run for the first time (either through the GUI or automatically by a program start), it will create a table to maintains this list.
+The table name can be overridden in your `DbUtilsResolver` but the default name is `DbUtilsScripts`.
 Files can be executed manually from the Db-Utils GUI or automatically whenever your application starts.
 The SQL scripts can be stored in a file-system folder or in a resources (classpath) directory (which is the preferred way).
 As a convention, SQL scripts are sorted, displayed and executed in the alphabetical order of their filenames.
 It is recommended to put the project’s incremental files into the classpath of your project e.g. a subfolder of the `src` folder of your project (e.g. `src/resources/sql/incremental`) and follow a common pattern when naming your scripts, e.g.

 `YYYYMMDD-HHMM-Ticket-Short-Description.sql`